redlibrarian/redlibrarian.github.io/_posts/2019-06-29-empiricism-and-interpretation-in-ai.markdown

 systems.
 In the library world, we would do well to become more familiar with alternative philosophies of science as an aid to understanding how these systems get designed and operate.

+[^1]: "Methodological individualism is the doctrine that facts about societies, and social phenomena generally, are to be explained solely in terms of facts about individuals."
+Bhasker, *Possibility of Naturalism*, 34.